timxx/pywpsrpc/README.md

   - Qt5 (the SDK required both for building & running)
   - WPS Office for Linux 11.1.0.9080+
   - python-sip (for building)
-  - sip5 (for building)
+  - sip 4.0+ (for building)
   - qmake (for building)
   - gcc/clang (for building)

 ## How to build
+  - For sip5
     run `sip-build` under the project root directory
+  - For sip 4.x
+    run `python configure.py` under the project root directory

 ## Progress